AstaBench: Rigorous Benchmarking of AI Agents with a Scientific Research Suite

 AI agents are increasingly being applied to complex real-world use cases.
 In particular, they hold the promise to revolutionize scientific productivity by automating reviews of the literature, replicating complex experiments, analyzing high volumes of data, and even proposing new avenues to explore.
 Large organizations such as OpenAI and Google are investing in general-purpose ``deep research'' systems to help everyone, including scientists, comb through literature much more effectively.
 We even have specialized science-specific agents, such as AI Scientist~\citep{Lu2024TheAS,Yamada2025TheAS} and AIGS~\citep{Liu2024AIGSGS}, targeting scientific research.
 With so many different agents---many behind paywalls and all evaluated in bespoke ways---how are end users and AI developers to know which perform best?

 Unfortunately, existing agent benchmark suites have several deficiencies, when considered as a general measure of AI skill, including for their ability to do scientific research (\cref{tab:comparison}).
-First, suites often \point{lack real-world tasks that are informed by authentic product usage data} (typically guarded by technology companies), raising concerns that higher scores may not lead to meaningful real-world benefit.
-Second, they \point{lack the standard task environments and tools} necessary for realistic, controlled comparison of agents on a level playing field; for example, no large-scale, controlled document retrieval tools exist, making it unclear whether a `winning' agent has superior AI capabilities or merely access to a more relevant information source.
-Third, they \point{fail to properly account for confounding variables}; we are unaware of benchmarks that consider variations in tool usage, and only a few like HAL~\citep{hal} measure cost, which is critical since even simplistic strategies (\eg, taking a majority vote over repeated invocation) can boost accuracy by spending more.
-Fourth, \point{benchmark suite interfaces are rarely standardized for use by general agents}, since suite developers typically assume either that users will evaluate only agents that come with the suite (and so it is fine for evals to be coupled to agents, as in the case of OpenHands~\citep{wang2025openhands} or AutoGen~\citep{fourney2024magentic}) or that users will build only specialized agents for specific benchmarks (as is the case with general suites like HAL~\citep{hal}).
+First, suites often \point{lack the standard task environments and tools} necessary for realistic, controlled comparison of agents on a level playing field; for example, no large-scale, controlled document retrieval tools exist, making it unclear whether a `winning' agent has superior AI capabilities or merely access to a more relevant information source.
+Second, they \point{fail to properly account for confounding variables}; we are unaware of agent benchmarks that account for variations in tool usage, and only a few like HAL~\citep{hal} measure cost, which is critical since even simplistic strategies (\eg, taking a majority vote over repeated invocation) can boost accuracy by spending more \citep{kapoor2024aiagentsthatmatter}.
+Third, \point{benchmark suite interfaces are rarely standardized for use by general agents}, since suite developers typically assume either that users will evaluate only agents that come with the suite (and so it is fine for evals to be coupled to agents, as in the case of OpenHands~\citep{wang2025openhands} or AutoGen~\citep{fourney2024magentic}) or that users will build only specialized agents for specific benchmarks (as is the case with general suites like HAL~\citep{hal}).